Are they something to worry about?

-A sinus headache, then, is the inflammation and blockage of the sinus cavities.
+Therefore, a sinus headache is the inflammation and blockage of the sinus cavities.
 This is also known as congestion or a congestion headache.

-Although hormonal imbalance is the primary cause of headaches for women going through menopause, there are other factors that can either trigger or exacerbate headaches.
+Although hormonal imbalance is the main cause of headaches during menopause, there are certain things that may trigger a headache or make it worse.

-Here is a list of triggers that can set off headaches.
+Here is a list of triggers that can set off menopausal headaches:

-- Bright lights, loud noises, or strong odors.
+- Bright lights, loud noises, or strong doors.